 We’ve seen Google attempt this with the use of synonyms to expand queries people are searching with.
 Synonyms for categories that different businesses might be found for, may also help expand the results returned in local search results.

 One of the tricky aspects of a search engine using synonyms is that sometimes words change meanings in different contexts.
-For example, a car and an automobile might be synonyms when you see them in relation to car or auto “mechanics,” or car or auto “repair,” but not when you’re discussing a Ford auto and a railroad car.
+For example, a car and an automobile might be synonyms when you see them about car or auto “mechanics,” or car or auto “repair,” but not when you’re discussing a Ford auto and a railroad car.
 They are just not the same thing anymore, in that context.

 Substitute Query Terms Rather than Synonym Query Terms

 A patent granted to Google this past week also explores the idea of finding terms or phrases to use to expand queries but calls those terms “substitute terms” rather than “synonyms.”
 The image above displaying comparing co-occurring words in search results for “french open” and “frenchopen” involves a process that can be used to explore other words as well, though sometimes they aren’t good substitutes for each other, such as “warrant” and “warranty,” as seen in the screenshot from the patent below:

 In an example from the patent, two words that might potentially be substituted for each other are “felines” and “cats”.